DavideBrex/SpikeFlow/README.md

 To execute the pipeline on a HPC cluster, please follow [these guidelines](https://snakemake.readthedocs.io/en/stable/tutorial/additional_features.html#cluster-execution).

-If you are using **Snakemake version $\ge$ 8**, the comman line arguments have [different names](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#containerization-of-conda-based-workflows).
+If you are using **Snakemake version $\ge$ 8**, the command line arguments have [different names](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#containerization-of-conda-based-workflows).
 In this case, run the workflow with:

 ```bash
 snakemake --cores --software-deployment-method conda apptainer